babajankhanp/ghost-editor/README.md

 Save your work and export the HTML for use in your preferred email sending platform.
 Support and Feedback
-Have questions or need assistance?
-Reach out to our support team at support@example.com.
-We value your feedback; it helps us improve and provide you with the best possible experience.

 Thank you for choosing our In House CMS Mail Editor.
 Happy Emailing! 🚀📧